 - Ahrefs KW Explorer – paid tool

-- Moz KW Explorer – paid tool with a small amount of free queries
+- Moz KW Explorer – paid tool with a small number of free queries

 - Keywordtool.io – paid tool